File-System-Based Automated Bundle Generation

 file

-directory.
-To avoid committing generated files into the version control system, please update .gitignore
+To avoid committing generated files to your version control system, please update .gitignore

 # Generated React on Rails packs